What is your Ofsted rating?

-For babies we ask for formula/breast milk and bottles, which can be kept at nursery and sterilised after each use or can be sent home each day.
-If a baby is continuing to be breast fed we are more than happy for mum to come in and do this if she prefers and it is feasible for her to do so around her commitments.
+We provide formula milk, but we ask that you supply bottles which can be kept at nursery and sterilised after each use or can be sent home each day.
+If a baby is continuing to be breast fed, we are more than happy for mum to send in breast milk or to come into Nursery to feed her baby if this convenient for her.

-For younger children we ask that you bring nappies and any creams you wish us to use.
-We provide sensitive wipes or water and cotton wool, if preferred, and nappy bags, however parents are welcome to bring their own wipes in if they have a preference.
-We also welcome terry nappies, which will be bagged up and returned to the parent at the end of each day, to take home for washing.
+We provide nappies, sensitive wipes or water and cotton wool, if preferred, and nappy bags.
+Parents and Carers are welcome to bring their own wipes and creams if they have a preference.
+We also welcome terry nappies, which will be bagged up and returned to the Parent / Carer at the end of each day, to take home for washing.

 For all children we request that you bring at least one change of clothes.
-This may be increased for babies or children who are toilet training, and a warm coat for going outside; children go outside every day, so we need to be prepared for all weather types.
-At certain times of the year we may also ask that you bring in wellies, scarf, hat and gloves or sun cream and a sun hat.
+This may be increased for babies or children who are toilet training.
+Atherton House School children go outside every day, so we need to be prepared for all weather types.
+At certain times of the year we may also ask you to wear a warm coat and bring wellies, scarf, hat and gloves, or supply sun cream and a sun hat.

-In addition to this, any comforters your child uses, any long-term medication needed and a prescribed bottle of Calpol.
+In addition to this, any comforters your child uses, any long-term medication needed, and an in date, sealed, prescribed bottle of Calpol can be brought into Nursery.
 Please make sure everything you bring in is clearly labelled.

 STAFF QUALIFICATIONS AND SECURITY CHECKS

-Every staff member from cooks to nursery nurses to maintenance staff are all DBS checked when they come to work with us, whilst waiting for their DBS a staff member will not be left alone with children or be able to carry out any intimate care routines.
+Every staff member is Enhanced DBS checked when they come to work with us.
+Whilst waiting for their DBS certificate, a staff member will not be left alone with children or be able to carry out any intimate care routines.

 Do all staff hold relevant childcare qualifications?

-We currently have a fully qualified team of childcare professionals, ranging from level 2 – Early Years Teaching Status.
+We have a fully qualified team of childcare professionals, ranging from Level 2 to Early Years Teaching Status.
 All staff are encouraged to build on their studies, to support reflective practice and further their knowledge and understanding of child development and key current childcare topics.

-What are the staff to child ratios at Atherton House?
+What are the staff to child ratios at Atherton House School?

-The ratios, as outlined by Early Years Foundation Stage are:
+The ratios are outlined by Early Years Foundation Stage and are:

 0-2 years – 1 adult : 3 children,